Brian-McElroy/CV/README.md

 In my game dev career many of the projects I worked on involved novel problems, for which I successfully implemented groundbreaking solutions.
 Based on my past experiences and performance, I feel happy to take on any challenge.

-When it comes to writing any kind of software my approach is to attain the maximum maintainability through clear and well-ordered architecture.
+When it comes to writing any kind of software, my approach is to attain the maximum maintainability through clear and well-ordered architecture.

 I have experience working in an enviromnent using the latest good software writing practices.
 Git, Scrum, Peer review, testing.